QuentindiMeo/2_pow_computer/README.md

 With or without parameters, you may enjoy reading the first values, find one, or simply unleash its computing power.<br>
 Discover all of its features and options by typing './2_pow_computer --help'.<br>
 This powers of 2 computer can print its results and store them in a file named "calculations_2pow.txt".<br>
-This way, you can navigate through the calculations you wanted to get.<br>
+This way, you can navigate through the calculations you got.<br>
 <br>
 Have fun!<br>
 <br>
 <br>
-<b>Work still uncomplete, some more optimization can be made on the calculating method.</b><br>
+<b>Work still uncompleted, some more optimization can be made on the calculating method.</b><br>
 <i>If you want new features to be included, feel free to let me know!</i>